 - Read more advice on COVID-19 and maternity care.

-This vaccine is highly effective if people have the two doses that are recommended.
-That means, if you do become infected with SARS-COV-2, the virus which causes COVID-19, you are far less likely to fall seriously ill or transmit the virus to others.
+Vaccination means that if you do become infected you are far less likely to fall seriously ill or transmit the virus to others.

 Read more about getting a COVID-19 vaccination.

 To protect yourself and others it’s important to:

 - stay home if you’re sick, and get a test